brhamon/astro/README.md

 published by the NASA Jet Propulsion Laboratory, using the NOVAS-C library.

-This project leverages the latest general purpose JPL Ephemeris (DE430) and NOVAS-C release (3.1).
-NOVAS-C, and the JPL Ephemeris and utility software are free to download from the publishers.
+NOVAS-C and the JPL Ephemerides are free to download from the publishers.
 Neither is provided here, although a setup script downloads both.

-Included in this source code repository are two sample programs which use NOVAS-C to calculate the apparent position of the Sun and planets from an observation point on Earth, and a program to display upcoming tropical moments (equinox and solstice).
+Included in this project are two sample programs:

+* `planets` -- Calculates the apparent position of the Sun and planets from an observation point on Earth
+* `tropical` -- Displays upcoming tropical moments (equinox and solstice)

 ### Basic vector astronomy using NOVAS